nasz8f/4330-7330_Final_Project/C++.md

 #####Hooking Event Handlers to Events

-Also in an event receiver class, you use the intrinsic function /_/_hook to associate events with event handlers and /_/_unhook to dissociate events from event handlers.
+Also in an event receiver class, you use the intrinsic function \_\_hook to associate events with event handlers and \_\_unhook to dissociate events from event handlers.
 You can hook several events to an event handler, or several event handlers to an event.

 #####Firing Events